Cyber Awareness

 Protecting Your Account Authentication

-There are a variety of technologies and methodologies financial institutions can use to authenticate customers.
-These methods include the use of customer passwords, personal identification numbers (PINs), digital certificates using a public key infrastructure (PKI), physical devices such as smart cards, one-time passwords (OTPs), USB plug-ins or other types of “tokens”, transaction profile scripts, biometric identification, and others.
+Financial institutions can use various technologies and methodologies to authenticate customers.
+These methods include customer passwords, personal identification numbers (PINs), and digital certificates using a public key infrastructure (PKI).
+Additional methods include physical devices such as smart cards, one-time passwords (OTPs), USB plug-ins or other types of “tokens,” transaction profile scripts, biometric identification, and others.

-Authentication methods that depend on more than one factor are more difficult to compromise than single-factor methods.
-For example, the use of a logon ID/password is single-factor authentication (i.e., something the user knows); whereas, an ATM transaction requires multifactor authentication: something the user possesses (i.e., the card) combined with something the user knows (i.e., PIN).
+Authentication methods that depend on multiple factors are more difficult to compromise than single-factor methods.
+For example, using a logon ID/password is single-factor authentication (i.e., something the user knows).
+Whereas, an ATM transaction requires multifactor authentication: something the user possesses (i.e., the card) combined with something the user knows (i.e., PIN).

-Mutual authentication is a process whereby customer identity is authenticated and the target Web site is authenticated to the customer.
-One reason phishing attacks are successful is that unsuspecting customers cannot determine they are being directed to spoofed Web sites during the collection stage of an attack.
-The spoofed sites are so well constructed that casual users cannot tell they are not legitimate.
+Mutual authentication is a process that authenticates customer identity and authenticates the target website to the customer.
+Phishing attacks succeed because unsuspecting customers cannot determine if they are being directed to spoofed websites during the collection stage of an attack.
+Casual users often cannot distinguish the well-constructed spoofed sites from legitimate ones.

-First Freedom Bank uses additional layers of security in the event you log in from a device that has not been used in the past.
-Instead of simple challenge questions you used in the past, you will be asked to validate your identity thru a one-time security code via a phone call or SMS message.
+First Freedom Bank uses additional layers of security if you log in from a device that has not been used in the past.
+Instead of simple challenge questions, you will be asked to validate your identity thru a one-time security code.
+This code will be requested via a phone call or SMS message.
 These enhanced security features help safeguard your information.

-• Fraud detection and monitoring systems that include consideration of customer history and behavior and enable a timely and effective institution response
+• Fraud detection and monitoring systems that include consideration of customer history and behavior.
+This will enable a timely and effective institutional response

-• The use of “positive pay,” debit blocks, and other techniques to appropriately limit the transactional use of the account
+• Using “positive pay,” debit blocks, and other techniques to appropriately limit the transactional use of the account

-• Enhanced controls over account activities; such as transaction value thresholds, payment recipients, number of transactions allowed per day, and allowable payment windows (e.g., days and times)
+• Enhanced controls over account activities.
+This may include transaction value thresholds, payment recipients, number of transactions allowed per day, and allowable payment windows (e.g., days and times).

-First Freedom Bank utilizes several of the above security measures to protect its customers.
-Our fraud monitoring service constantly monitors activity on all accounts and will flag patterns of activity which are outside of the usual pattern for that customer.
+First Freedom Bank utilizes several of the above security measures to protect its customers and enhance our Cyber Awareness.
+Our fraud monitoring service constantly monitors activity on all accounts.
+We will flag activity patterns that are outside that customer’s usual pattern.
 If unusual activity is detected, we may contact you to determine whether the activity is legitimate.
 Please note that First Freedom Bank will never independently contact you to ask for your online banking username and password.
-If we contact you, we will positively identify ourselves as First Freedom Bank employees.
-If you are concerned about the possibility of fraud, you may wish to call us back and ask to speak to the individual who contacted you.
+We will positively identify ourselves as First Freedom Bank employees if we contact you.
+If you are concerned about possible fraud, call us back and ask to speak to the individual who contacted you.

-Additionally, the Bank has set transaction volume and dollar limits on electronic and point-of-sale activity which should limit exposure to potential fraud.
+Additionally, the Bank has set transaction volume and dollar limits on electronic and point-of-sale activity.
+This should limit exposure to potential fraud.

 For our business customers, another layer of security is required to send money out of your account via ACH.
-Most customers will be required to separately verify that the requested activity is legitimate prior to the Bank making these types of payments.
+Most customers will be required to verify separately that the requested activity is legitimate.
+This will be done prior to the Bank making these types of payments.

 How Not to Get Hooked by a “Phishing” Scam

-Internet scammers casting about for people’s financial information have a new way to lure unsuspecting victims: They go “phishing.”
+Internet scammers who are after people’s financial information have a new way to lure unsuspecting victims: They go “phishing.”

-Phishing is a high-tech scam that uses spam or pop-up messages to deceive you into disclosing your credit card numbers, bank account information, Social Security number, passwords, or other sensitive information.
+Phishing is a high-tech scam that uses spam or pop-up messages to deceive you into disclosing financial information.
+This could be your credit card numbers, bank account information, Social Security number, passwords, or other sensitive information.

-According to the Federal Trade Commission (FTC), phishers send an email or pop-up message that claims to be from a business or organization that you deal with – for example, your Internet service provider (ISP), bank, online payment service, or even a government agency.
-The message usually says that you need to “update” or “validate” your account information.
-It might threaten some dire consequence if you don’t respond.
-The message directs you to a Web site that looks just like a legitimate organization’s site, but it isn’t.
-The purpose of the bogus site?
-To trick you into divulging your personal information so the operators can steal your identity and run up bills or commit crimes in your name.
+According to the Federal Trade Commission (FTC), phishers send an email or pop-up message claiming to be from a business or organization you deal with.
+For example, your Internet service provider (ISP), bank, online payment service, or government agency.
+The message usually says you must “update” or “validate” your account information.
+It might threaten some dire consequences if you don’t respond.
+It then directs you to a website that looks just like a legitimate organization’s site, but it isn’t.
+What is the purpose of the bogus site?
+To trick you into divulging your personal information.
+The operators can then use this to steal your identity and run up bills or commit crimes in your name.

 Red Flags of Identity Theft